eficode/robotframework-oxygen/DEVGUIDE.md

 ## Improving the test result report

-Our locusthandler works fine, but we could make the test results more clear.
-Let's change the `transform_tests` method of `locusthandler.py` to make more clear test suite and keyword names, and show the performance test results as keyword messages:
+Our locusthandler works fine, but we could make the test results more clear in the robot results.
+Let's replaced the `transform_tests` function in the `locusthandler.py` file to make more clear test suite and keyword names, and show the performance test results as keyword messages:

 ```py
     def _transform_tests(self, file, treshold_failure_percentage):